-a) Forecaster training - NWS forecasters producing fire weather forecasts shall be trained.
-Forecasters must fulfill the following requirements as set forth in NWSI 10-405:

-- Complete the National Wildfire Coordinating Group's course S-290 ("Intermediate Wildland Fire Behavior").

-- Complete courses IS-100.b ("Introduction to the Incident Command System (ICS), ICS-100) and IS-700.a ("National Incident Management System (NIMS), An Introduction") from the Federal Emergency Management Agency (FEMA).

-- Local training generally consists of review of the Wisconsin Fire Weather Annual Operating Plan, other local station instructions, as well as training established by the Fire Weather Program Leader.

-- Forecasters must also be familiar with all NWS fire weather products and services and become proficient in the preparation and dissemination of these products.
+- a) Forecaster training NWS forecasters producing fire weather forecasts shall be trained.
+Forecasters must fulfill the following requirements as set forth in NWSI 10-405: - The primary information source for Fire Weather Training will be the Professional Development Series (PDS): https://training.weather.gov/pds/firewx/ - Fire Weather and Emergency Management Baseline Knowledge.
+Completion of Instructional Components within the Fire Weather PDS, Professional Competency Units (PCUs) 1-4. - Local training generally consists of review of the Wisconsin Fire Weather Annual Operating Plan, other local station instructions, as well as training established by the Fire Weather Program Leader. - Forecasters must also be familiar with all NWS fire weather products and services and become proficient in the preparation and dissemination of these products. - Fire Weather Program Leaders and Deployment-Ready Meteorologists have additional training requirements.
+See sections 3 and 4 of NWSI 10-405 for more information.